 - The classes for Chemical Technicians and Chemical Production Specialists are held at the vocational college in Stuttgart-Feuerbach.
 You’ll have the option of staying in the student halls located close by for the duration of each teaching block.

-- As an Industrial Clerk, you’ll always have 1.5 days of classes per week.
+- As an Industrial Clerk, you will have one week with one day of vocational school and one week with two days of vocational school alternately.
 The rest of the time, you’ll work with us as usual.

-- As a Surface Coating Technician or Chemical Technician, you’ll study in teaching blocks – this means you’ll have two to four weeks of full-time classes in a block.
+- As a Surface Coating Technician, Chemical Technician or Chemical Production Specialist you’ll study in teaching blocks – this means you’ll have two to four weeks of full-time classes in a block.
 In between, you’ll work full-time with us for a few weeks.

 - Industrial Clerk: Business administration, accounting, economics, social studies, German, English